A word from the Chair

 Our degree programs are geared towards the acquisition of theoretical knowledge and practical expertise in two key areas of communication: media studies and the study of organizational communication.
 Note that the degree programs with specialization as well as the communication degree offer a cooperative education option which allows students to complete four paid internships in the private or public sector.

-In addition to undergraduate programs, the Department offers a strong background in communication research as part of its graduate programs.
+In addition to undergraduate programs, the Department offers a strong program in communication research as part of its graduate programs.
 Students can select, among other things, graduate degree programs at the doctoral and master’s level (with CO-OP internship or not).
 The graduate level training offers more in-depth knowledge and explores research topics related to media studies, organizational communication, government communication, communication and health and the identity and diversity in communication.

 I invite you to visit our website to discover the many learning opportunities available to you.
 We look forward to welcoming you!